ibm-cloud-docs/mas-ms/backups-disaster-recovery.md

 Data used by applications within the Maximo Application Suite portfolio are backed up according to the following:

-All backups are encrypted
-Communication between applications, backup scripts the storage layer and DB services are perfromed via secure transport and accessed only via private endpoints that are offered by the service
-Production backups are performed once a day
-Backups are stored in a separate IBM Cloud data center location
+All backups are encrypted.
+Communication between applications, backup scripts the storage layer and DB services are perfromed via secure transport and accessed only via private endpoints that are offered by the service.
+Production backups are performed once a day.
+Backups are stored in a separate IBM Cloud data center location.

 ## System Configuration Backups
 {: #system-configuration-backups}

 Maximo Application Suite utilizes different components to deliver the applications to clients.
 Each of these services are backed up using the appropriate backup tool for that component.
-In general, all components backups:
+In general, all component backups:

-are encrypted
+* are encrypted
-are taken daily
+* are taken daily
-are stored in a separate data center
+* are stored in a separate data center

 ## Restore
 {: #restore}